 a.
-Scripture to meditation - Choose one scripture and take a couple of minutes on your own to think about what it is teaching you.
+Scripture to meditation - We suggest you use v18 this week and either pray together as a group or in smaller groups.
+Take a couple of minutes on your own to think about what it is teaching you.

 - turn something you have learnt from this verse into thanksgiving - turn something from this verse into confession - turn something from this verse into praise to God - turn something from this verse into supplication (asking)